 Freeganism is a dynamic and complex social phenomenon.
 Whilst there is no consensus about what a freegan is, Thomas suggests it ‘is an alternative consumption strategy which involves taking goods that appear abandoned, without paying for them’ (Thomas, 2010, p.
 98).
 Freegans acquire goods by taking possession without engaging in an exchange process (whether informal or formal; barter, gift or contract).
 The unilateral nature of the acquisition put freeganism on the margins of social acceptability (Gross, 2009; Pentina and Amos, 2011); combined with the relatively limited ex post commercial activity freegans undertake with their booty (Edwards and Mercer, 2007; Barnard, 2016a; Roux and Guillard, 2016), it becomes clear that the radicalness and marginality of freeganism is considerably greater than scavenging behaviour in other contexts.
 Whereas scavengers in history or in less developed countries would be much more integrated with wider commercial flows (Hulme, 2015), freegans act as a resistor in such commercial circuits.
 This much can be understood from a deeper exploration of freegan practice.

 It is tentatively suggested that choice is core to freeganism (Nguyen, Chen and Mukherjee, 2014, pp. 1881-1882).
 It is accepted that some freegans may claim, accurately, that they are neither choosing nor being forced into freeganism (Barnard, 2016a, p.5).
 What is suggested is a distinction between freeganism and (for want of a better term) precarious scavenging (Edwards and Mercer, 2007, p.
 282; Strahilevitz, 2010, p.
 357; Vinegar, Parker, and Mccourt, 2016; Barnard, 2016b; Samson, 2017).
-Freeganism is about waste politics, rather than poverty alleviation, and in being so the potential variety of freegan practice can be explored.
-(There may be some evidence of a split between political gleaning of (waste) food and freeganising of non-food items, however, to place much emphasis on this would be misguided (Edwards and Mercer, 2007; Vingear, Parker, and Mccourt, 2016; Roux and Guillard, 2016).
+Freeganism is about waste politics, rather than poverty alleviation.
+Whilst there may be some evidence of a split between political gleaning of (waste) food and freeganising of non-food items, however, to place much emphasis on this would be misguided (Edwards and Mercer, 2007; Vingear, Parker, and Mccourt, 2016; Roux and Guillard, 2016), and thus the variety of freegan practice, going beyond the common (and media-friendly) illustration of bin-diving for waste food (Thomas, 2010, pp 99-103), can be explored.
+Freegans do not restrict themselves to food: other goods, such as furniture, electronics and white goods, bikes, or clothing, are all attractive to freegans (Portwood-Stacer, 2012, pp. 93-94; Barnard, 2016a).
+It is this very wide potential scope for freegan activity which raises the problems with waste within the context of the CE, given how in both contexts (freeganism and CE) waste is much more than a single type of product.

 Even though it seems that freegans are ‘ideologically heterogeneous’ (Barnard, 2016b, p.
 1019), there is some evidence that freegans have some collective identity, focused on radical consumer resistance and market-mediated anti-consumption along a spectrum of perspectives (Pentina and Amos, 2011; Ferrell, 2006).
 Further research suggests freegans construct reverse stigma, by reframing consumption as destructive and spurious, consumers as ‘cultural dupes’ and by negotiating the paradoxes of freegan practices in a world of engrained capitalist consumption (Nguyen, Chen and Mukherjee, 2014; Savio, 2017).
 This differentiation process can however create positive portrayals of freeganism (Barnard, 2011).
 Nevertheless, it is often the case that freegans “other” themselves, deliberately so, and they can do this especially in the context of freeganising food which raises issues of hygiene and disgust; areas of special concern in post-modern consumption (Barnard, 2011; Thomas, 2010, pp. 120-121).